 Most Comfortable: Quiksilver TR Stretch Snow Jacket

 When designing its TR Stretch jacket, Quiksilver elected to not use Gore-Tex in favor of its own proprietary fabric, but riders won’t notice any loss of performance.
-The Stretch offers outstanding wind and waterproofing, without compromising breathability in the process.
-The jacket offers an excellent fit that doesn’t impede movement in any way as well, while also incorporating the usual features, like a removable snow skirt, integrated pit vents, wrist gaiters, and an oversized hood.
-This product is so good, in fact, that it is the jacket of choice for pro snowboarder Travis Rice, who uses it on groomed trails and in the terrain park and the backcountry.
+The Stretch offers outstanding wind and waterproofing without compromising breathability in the process.
+The snowboard jacket has an excellent fit that doesn’t impede movement in any way as well, while also incorporating the usual features, like a removable snow skirt, integrated pit vents, wrist gaiters, and an oversized hood.
+It's so good, in fact, that it is the jacket of choice for pro snowboarder Travis Rice, who uses it on groomed trails and in the terrain park and the backcountry.

-Another jacket that is available in both men’s and women’s versions, the Stio Environ is built for use at the resort or in the backcountry.
+Another jacket that's available for both men and women, the Stio Environ is built for use at the resort or in the backcountry.
 As a weatherproof shell, it is incredibly tough and performs well, and yet Stio’s Dermizax fabrics are also surprisingly soft and stretchy.
 Those aren’t qualities you often find in a jacket of this kind.
-Unlike most other jackets on this list, the Environ comes with a removable hood, which is a nice option to have on warm, sunny days.
-It also features a snow skirt for keeping powder from reaching the interior, as well as zippered hand, chest, interior pockets for keeping important items secure.
+Unlike most other snowboard jackets in the market, the Environ comes with a removable hood, which is a nice option to have on warm, sunny days.
+It also features a snow skirt for keeping powder from reaching the interior, as well as zippered hand, chest, and interior pockets for keeping important items secure.
 Pit zips are also a nice touch, allowing the wearer to vent excess heat when working hard on the hill.
 Luckily, boarders will be able to find a color that suits them as it's available in various shades of blue, brown, gray, and yellow.

 Best for Hydration: 686 GLCR Hydrastash Jacket